 As you can see, for $500, the cart you are buying is likely your neighbors old broken down project (doesn't run), or an old rust bucket that needs tons of cosmetic work.
 But we won't talk bad about a $500 cart!
 While a cart this cheap is typically a BIG PROJECT, it can easily be brought back to 100% like the day it left the factory with the right replacement golf cart parts.
 And once some fresh accessories (seat covers, wheels and tires, golf cart roof, and a new rear seat) are added, the cart will start to look a lot more like the $4,800 example above.
 But anytime you spend under $1,000 for a used golf cart, it is likely going to be more than 20 years old.

 This golf cart has a pretty clean body, and no major cosmetic issues but the owner told us that the 36V batteries were dead and the cart would not start or move.
 Sometimes, these turn out to be some of the best deals out there!
-When buying a cart that is in great cosmetic condition, getting it running cam be as simple as buying a just a new golf cart battery charger and giving the batteries a fresh shot of battery acid, then charging them overnight.
-The cart can spring right back to life after a good charge-up, meaning it doesn't really need new batteries (saving you $1,000 or more).
-If this cart was running, it would be worth closer to $1,500.
+When buying a cart that is in great cosmetic condition, getting it running can be as simple as buying a just a new golf cart battery charger and giving the batteries a fresh shot of battery acid, then charging them overnight.
+The cart can spring right back to life after a good charge-up, meaning it doesn't really need new batteries (saving you $1,000+).
+If this cart was running, it would be worth closer to $1,900.

-Brass tax: a $500 used golf cart will be a DOG (a project cart), and a $5,500 used golf cart will be a strong running, nice example with some nice mods and accessories on it (that saves you money on having to buy modifications).
-The price of a good quality used golf cart with healthy batteries (or a good running gas engine) is somewhere between $1,400 and $2,200 on average.
+Brass tax: a $500 used golf cart will be a DOG (a project cart), and a $5,500 used golf cart will typically be a strong running, nice example with some nice mods and accessories on it (that saves you money on having to buy modifications).
+The price of a good quality used golf cart with healthy batteries (or a good running gas engine) is somewhere between $1,800 and $2,600 on average.